doruktarhan/IMKB_Stock_Visualization_HTML_Parsing_Tkinter/README.md

 Stock Visualizer

 This project is an easy-to-use stock visualizer application.
-You can search for a stock by name and the application will pull its data, create a graph and display it within the GUI.
+You can search for a stock by name from IMKB and the application will pull its data, create a graph and display it within the GUI.

 Features
 Database of Stocks: Uses Beautiful Soup to scrape HTML data and create a comprehensive database of stocks.